 - Under state law, the assessment must be based on the market value of the improvement.
 The assessor looks at how much the total value of the building and land changed due to the improvement.
 The cost may not be the true measure of any change in market value.
-However, under many circumstances, a prudent property owner will calculate the change in value due to remodeling approximates the cost of such work.
-If there is an increase in market value, it should be reflected in an increase in assessed value. - If a building is under construction as of January 1, the best way for the assessor to get this information is with an on-site inspection and recording the data on the appropriate property record card - Onsite inspection reveals new or remodeled improvements not previously recorded - If the property owner started new or remodeled improvements before January 1 (the assessment day) and finished after January 1, the assessor must find out how much was completed as of January 1 and assess the existing improvements as of January 1 - Normal home repairs and maintenance generally prevent property values from falling and usually do not warrant a change in the assessment
+If there is an increase in market value, it should be reflected in an increase in assessed value. - If a building is under construction as of January 1, the best way for the assessor to get this information is with an on-site inspection and recording the data on the appropriate property record card - · Onsite inspection reveals new or remodeled improvements not previously recorded - If the property owner started new or remodeled improvements before January 1 (the assessment day) and finished after January 1, the assessor must find out how much was completed as of January 1 and assess the existing improvements as of January 1 - Normal home repairs and maintenance generally prevent property values from falling and usually do not warrant a change in the assessment